JiashiYin/Notes-on-Cpp/Notes.md

 - A struct, unlike a union, allocates separate memory for each member.
 - A union only allows one active member at a time, with its size being that of the largest member.
 - Unions are useful in cases where you need to store multiple types of data but do not need to store them all at once.
 - Unions do not store any information about the active type nor any about the avaliable types.
+No overhead beyond the stored variable.
 Syntax:

 ```cpp